 - Burgers or BBQ Chicken with her Famous Potato Salad

-- And of course, Easy Potato Soup
+- And of course, Creamy Potato Soup

-The BEST Creamy Potato Soup
+The BEST Creamy Potato Soup Recipe

 Nana started cooking at an early age, and is now in her eighties.
 That means, she’s been making her Creamy Potato Soup Recipe for over 70 years.